techidaily/site-ai-video-tools/source/_posts/updated-videopad-video-editor-review-does-it-live-up-to-the-hype.md

 VideoPad Video Editor is compatible with both Mac and Windows computers and supports a number of video import and export options.
 This nch video editor comes with a free basic plan where you don't have to pay anything, so you can try to see how it works.
 In this article, we will do a quick review of this video editing software so that you have a better understanding of its features.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://fox-helps.techidaily.com/new-2024-approved-simplified-guide-designing-your-podcasts-rss-feed/"><u>[New] 2024 Approved  Simplified Guide  Designing Your Podcast's RSS Feed</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/new-2024-approved-the-art-of-music-laced-tiktok-production/"><u>[New] 2024 Approved  The Art of Music-Laced TikTok Production</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/new-in-2024-the-art-of-fbx-filming-preserving-your-playthroughs/"><u>[New] In 2024, The Art of FBX Filming  Preserving Your Playthroughs</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-wave-goodbye-to-high-costs-enjoy-over-50-free-online-ad-options-today/"><u>[Updated] Wave Goodbye To High Costs – Enjoy Over 50 Free Online Ad Options Today</u></a></li>
-<li><a href="https://android-location.techidaily.com/10-free-location-spoofers-to-fake-gps-location-on-your-honor-90-pro-drfone-by-drfone-virtual/"><u>10 Free Location Spoofers to Fake GPS Location on your Honor 90 Pro | Dr.fone</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/2024-approved-the-ultimate-illustrator-guide-to-realistic-motion-blur/"><u>2024 Approved  The Ultimate Illustrator Guide to Realistic Motion Blur</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/best-accompaniments-to-elevate-your-gopro/"><u>Best Accompaniments to Elevate Your GoPro</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/did-your-iphone-13-pro-max-passcode-change-itself-unlock-it-now-by-drfone-ios/"><u>Did Your iPhone 13 Pro Max Passcode Change Itself?
-Unlock It Now</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/effective-techniques-for-restoring-audio-on-damaged-desktop-speakers/"><u>Effective Techniques for Restoring Audio on Damaged Desktop Speakers</u></a></li>
-<li><a href="https://mondly-stories.techidaily.com/fostering-linguistic-excellence-via-advanced-ai/"><u>Fostering Linguistic Excellence via Advanced AI</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/how-to-fix-obs-studio-drop-frames-issue/"><u>How To Fix OBS Studio Drop Frames Issue?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-reset-a-locked-honor-x50-gt-phone-by-drfone-android/"><u>How to Reset a Locked Honor X50 GT Phone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/how-to-unlock-a-network-locked-vivo-v29-pro-phone-by-drfone-android/"><u>How to Unlock a Network Locked Vivo V29 Pro Phone?</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/in-2024-capturing-live-discussions-iphoneandroids-screen-recording/"><u>In 2024, Capturing Live Discussions  IPhone/Android's Screen Recording</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-how-to-change-spotify-location-after-moving-to-another-country-on-nokia-g22-drfone-by-drfone-virtual-android/"><u>In 2024, How to Change Spotify Location After Moving to Another Country On Nokia G22 | Dr.fone</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/in-2024-the-complete-guide-to-vivo-x100-frp-bypass-everything-you-need-to-know-by-drfone-android/"><u>In 2024, The Complete Guide to Vivo X100 FRP Bypass Everything You Need to Know</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-the-ultimate-virtualdub-alternative-guide-features-and-pricing/"><u>New In 2024, The Ultimate Virtualdub Alternative Guide Features and Pricing</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-make-movies-without-breaking-the-bank-10-essential-low-budget-tools/"><u>New Make Movies Without Breaking the Bank 10 Essential Low-Budget Tools</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-the-ultimate-list-of-free-green-screen-apps-for-mobile-creators-for-2024/"><u>New The Ultimate List of Free Green Screen Apps for Mobile Creators for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-the-ultimate-list-of-glitch-art-video-editors-for-mobile-devices/"><u>New The Ultimate List of Glitch Art Video Editors for Mobile Devices</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-top-rated-free-wmv-video-editing-software-with-splitting-features-for-2024/"><u>New Top-Rated Free WMV Video Editing Software with Splitting Features for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-unleash-the-80s-easy-vhs-effects-for-final-cut-pro-users-for-2024/"><u>New Unleash the 80S Easy VHS Effects for Final Cut Pro Users for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-unlocking-fcpx-freeze-frames-slow-motion-and-beyond/"><u>New Unlocking FCPX Freeze Frames, Slow Motion, and Beyond</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/new-video-editors-toolkit-10-must-have-software-for-2024/"><u>New Video Editors Toolkit 10 Must-Have Software for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/reaction-video-makers-that-will-take-your-content-to-the-next-level-for-2024/"><u>Reaction Video Makers That Will Take Your Content to the Next Level for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/shrink-your-videos-top-rated-free-compression-software-for-windows-10-for-2024/"><u>Shrink Your Videos Top-Rated Free Compression Software for Windows 10 for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/the-art-of-chroma-keying-in-fcp-x-expert-techniques-for-stunning-results-for-2024/"><u>The Art of Chroma Keying in FCP X Expert Techniques for Stunning Results for 2024</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/the-ultimate-guide-to-online-gif-video-converters/"><u>The Ultimate Guide to Online GIF Video Converters</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/transition-like-a-pro-3-expert-techniques-in-final-cut-pro-for-2024/"><u>Transition Like a Pro 3 Expert Techniques in Final Cut Pro for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/unlock-premiere-pros-full-potential-system-requirements-and-setup-for-2024/"><u>Unlock Premiere Pros Full Potential System Requirements and Setup for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-15-easy-to-use-video-editing-tools-for-free-for-2024/"><u>Updated 15 Easy-to-Use Video Editing Tools for Free for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-free-avi-video-rotation-software-the-ultimate-cross-platform-guide/"><u>Updated 2024 Approved Free AVI Video Rotation Software The Ultimate Cross-Platform Guide</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-macos-video-editing-studio-create-stunning-videos/"><u>Updated 2024 Approved MacOS Video Editing Studio Create Stunning Videos</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-no-downloads-needed-10-free-online-video-compression-solutions/"><u>Updated 2024 Approved No Downloads Needed 10 Free Online Video Compression Solutions</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-sony-vegas-vs-adobe-premiere-which-one-is-better/"><u>Updated 2024 Approved Sony Vegas VS Adobe Premiere, Which One Is Better?</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-the-ultimate-hd-video-editing-software-roundup/"><u>Updated 2024 Approved The Ultimate HD Video Editing Software Roundup</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-top-5-free-video-compression-apps-for-iphone-and-ipad/"><u>Updated 2024 Approved Top 5 Free Video Compression Apps for iPhone and iPad</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-top-green-screen-apps-for-mac-a-comprehensive-guide/"><u>Updated 2024 Approved Top Green Screen Apps for Mac A Comprehensive Guide</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-unleash-your-creativity-top-free-mod-video-editors/"><u>Updated 2024 Approved Unleash Your Creativity Top Free MOD Video Editors</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-virtualdub-review-pros-cons-and-the-best-alternatives-for-you/"><u>Updated 2024 Approved Virtualdub Review Pros, Cons, and the Best Alternatives for You</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-2024-approved-where-to-find-filmora-torrent-for-free-without-any-virus-and-risk-in-this-article-i-will-show-you-a-100-safe-and-useful-way-to-get-the/"><u>Updated 2024 Approved Where to Find Filmora Torrent for Free without Any Virus and Risk?
-In This Article, I Will Show You a 100 Safe and Useful Way to Get the Filmora Free Torrent</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-digitize-your-movie-library-converting-dvds-to-modern-file-formats-for-2024/"><u>Updated Digitize Your Movie Library Converting DVDs to Modern File Formats for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-easy-video-editing-how-to-reverse-clips-in-final-cut-pro-2023-tutorial-for-2024/"><u>Updated Easy Video Editing How to Reverse Clips in Final Cut Pro 2023 Tutorial for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-final-cut-pro-color-grading-simplify-your-workflow-for-2024/"><u>Updated Final Cut Pro Color Grading Simplify Your Workflow for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-break-free-from-sony-vegas-top-video-editing-alternatives-for-windows/"><u>Updated In 2024, Break Free From Sony Vegas Top Video Editing Alternatives for Windows</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-essential-3d-video-creation-tools-every-creator-should-know/"><u>Updated In 2024, Essential 3D Video Creation Tools Every Creator Should Know</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-here-is-a-review-of-the-best-security-camera-software-and-every-single-one-has-a-free-option-technique-questions-are-answered-as-well/"><u>Updated In 2024, Here Is a Review of the Best Security Camera Software, and Every Single One Has a Free Option.
-Technique Questions Are Answered as Well</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-mastering-filmora-scrn-a-comprehensive-guide-to-desktop-recording/"><u>Updated In 2024, Mastering Filmora Scrn A Comprehensive Guide to Desktop Recording</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-no-cost-video-magic-the-best-online-editors-ranked-for-2024/"><u>Updated No-Cost Video Magic The Best Online Editors Ranked for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-pc-video-dubbing-made-easy-top-software-options-for-2024/"><u>Updated PC Video Dubbing Made Easy Top Software Options for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-the-ultimate-guide-to-animated-text-in-video-best-mobile-apps-for-2024/"><u>Updated The Ultimate Guide to Animated Text in Video Best Mobile Apps for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-top-rated-iphone-apps-expert-reviews-and-recommendations-for-2024/"><u>Updated Top-Rated iPhone Apps Expert Reviews and Recommendations for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-videopad-video-editor-review-pros-cons-and-alternatives-for-2024/"><u>Updated Videopad Video Editor Review Pros, Cons, and Alternatives for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/what-is-the-best-free-stop-motion-animation-software-check-this-article-if-you-are-curious-about-the-answer-we-will-recommend-8-editors-for-windows-and-mac-/"><u>What Is the Best Free Stop Motion Animation Software?
-Check This Article if You Are Curious About the Answer.
-We Will Recommend 8 Editors for Windows and Mac for 2024</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/windows-video-editing-made-easy-a-guide-to-microsoft-video-editor-for-2024/"><u>Windows Video Editing Made Easy A Guide to Microsoft Video Editor for 2024</u></a></li>
-<li><a href="https://apple-account.techidaily.com/your-account-has-been-disabled-in-the-app-store-and-itunes-from-apple-iphone-12-mini-by-drfone-ios/"><u>Your Account Has Been Disabled in the App Store and iTunes From Apple iPhone 12 mini?</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"